Classification of affine vortices: Background

 The curvature varies with the connection as

-\item {\rm (Gauge transformations)} A {\it gauge transformation} is an automorphism of $P$ - it is an equivariant bundle map $P \to P$.
+where $\d_A$ is the associated covariant derivative on the adjoint bundle.
+A {\it gauge transformation} is an automorphism of $P$ that is an equivariant bundle map $P \to P$.
+Alternatively, it is a section of the bundle $P \times_K K \to \Sig$, where $K$ acts on itself by conjugation.
 The group of gauge transformations on $P$ is denoted $\K(P)$.
-On the trivial bundle $\Sig \times K$, $k \in \K(P)$ is a map $k: \Sig \to K$.
-It acts on a connection $A=\d+a$ as
+On the trivial bundle $\Sig \times K$, an element in $\K(P)$ is a map from $\Sig$ to $K$.
+An element $k \in \K(P)$ acts on a connection $A=\onD+a$ as